-To represent the increased availability of ride-source services, say through automation of ride-source vehicles, the initial waiting time and fares are reduced by 50 percent.
+To represent the increased availability of ride-source services, for example through automation of ride-source vehicles, the initial waiting time and fares are reduced by 50 percent.
 Trip mode choice and distribution will utilize the new parameters in calculating ride-source utilities.

-Trips shift equally from transit and nonmotorized to ride-source.
-Across transit modes, there is less decrease in rail than bus due to the advantage of rail service in congested areas.
+Trips shift equally from transit and nonmotorized trips to ride-source trips.
+Across transit modes, there is less of a decrease in rail trips than bus trips due to the advantage of rail service in congested areas.